nseidm1/TaskExecutor/README.md

 <img src="http://upload.wikimedia.org/wikipedia/commons/thumb/1/1e/Highway_401_by_401-DVP.jpg/320px-Highway_401_by_401-DVP.jpg"/>

 <b>What problem does the TaskExecutor solve?</b></br><br>
-Too many projects I've seen where AsyncTask, and threading is done without consideration.
+Too many projects I've seen where AsyncTask, and threading in general is done without consideration.
 I've even seen anonymous AyncTask implementations :( The TaskExecutor consolidates ALL asynchronous activity into a single ExecutorService accessible in ALL Activities application wide via a uniquely queried Service.
 No more anonymous threading, no more starting a thread in one Activity, and having to think about what happens when it's